-In September 2023, CMS announced that it will update the staffing level case-mix adjustment methodology and freeze four of the quality measures used in the Nursing Home Five-Star Quality Rating System beginning with the April 2024 refresh of the Nursing Home Compare website data.
-In July 2024, CMS will change the staffing case-mix adjustment methodology to a model based on PDPM.
-The Nursing Home Compare website will then begin posting staffing level measures that use this methodology.
+In July 2024, CMS changed the staffing case-mix adjustment methodology to a model based on PDPM.
+The Nursing Home Compare website has begun posting staffing level measures that use this methodology.
 CMS will revise the staffing rating thresholds to maintain the same distribution of points for staffing measures that will be affected by this freeze and replacement.
 Further, CMS will penalize SNFs that submit erroneous data, or fail to submit data, by awarding them the lowest possible rating on that measure.
 We may be significantly affected if any of our independent subsidiaries fail to submit information for the MDS in 2024, or if CMS deems their MDS submissions to be erroneous.
-In addition to the uncertainty created by coming changes to CMS's five-star ratings that currently are unknown, the potential negative consequences of freezing unfavorable data may adversely affect our star rating and negatively impact our ability to attract residents.
+In addition to the uncertainty created by future changes to CMS's five-star ratings that currently are unknown, the potential negative consequences of freezing unfavorable data may adversely affect our star rating and negatively impact our ability to attract residents.